octobercms/docs/3.x/markup/function/pager.md

 </ul>
 ```

+File Location: `~/modules/system/views/pagination/default.htm`

 ### Simple Template

-The `simple` template is used by simplified pagiantion and outputs the following.
-It is used by deafult with the `simplePaginate()` method on a database query.
+The `simple` template renders pagination with only next and previous buttons.
+It is used by default with the `simplePaginate()` method on a database query.

 ```html
 <ul class="pagination">